jamesgleave/DD_protocol/README.md

 If you use DD in your research, please cite:

-Gentile F, Agrawal V, Hsing M, Ton A-T, Ban F, Norinder U, et al. *Deep Docking: A Deep Learning Platform for Augmentation of Structure Based Drug Discovery.* ACS Cent Sci 2020:acscentsci.0c00229.
+Gentile, F. et al. Deep Docking: A Deep Learning Platform for Augmentation of Structure Based Drug Discovery.
+ACS Cent.
+Sci.
+6, 939–949 (2020).

 ## Requirements